 1.1.
 Contact details for submission

 Authors are requested to submit their papers electronically by submission system: https://editors.publisherspanel.com/pl.ici.ppanel-app-war/ppanel/index?issn=0866-9546&language=en.
-Authors are requested to submit the text, tables, and artwork in the electronic form to this address.
+Authors are requested to submit the title page, manuscript file with text (without names and affiliation), tables, and artwork in the electronic form to this address.

 Authors who are unable to provide an electronic version or have other circumstances that prevent online submission must contact the Editor prior to submission to discuss alternative options - firstname.lastname@example.org.